Sooma-hey/webproject/README.md

 ![DFD Level 1](DFD1.jpg)  <!-- Replace with your DFD Level 1 image file -->

 ## Glossary
-- **Users**: The individuals who use the services provided by the website.
+- **Clients**: The individuals who use the services provided by the website.
 They can register, log in, and use the services.
 - **Services**: The different offerings available on the website, including banking, telecommunication, and police services.
 - **Transactions**: The actions where users perform payments, recharge, or pay fines.